 Eric Longo, Executive Director

-Chair: Katherine Nip, Manager, Digital Services at the Art Gallery of Ontario (newly elected)
+Chair: Katherine Nip, Manager, Digital Services at the Art Gallery of Ontario (reelected)

 Katherine is a digital strategy professional with over 15 years in corporate, higher education, and non-profit sectors.
 She is currently the Manager, Digital Services at the Art Gallery of Ontario, providing direction and technical expertise to manage the operations and delivery of digital products and services across the gallery.
 A graduate in information systems analysis and math, trained in project management and Six Sigma Green Belt certified, she enjoys working in the trenches with numbers.
 In a former role, Katherine has led Google Analytics campaigns to inform search, marketing, measurement and optimization of websites.
 Although, not a self-proclaimed expert in data and insights, she is interested in learning and advancing ways to leverage data to tell stories, convert data to actions and develop data-driven decision making organizational cultures.